First aid for all seizures

 - try to stay calm

-- check the time to see how long the seizure goes on for (because there may be a risk of status epilepticus - see below)
+- check the time to see how long the seizure lasts (because there may be a risk of status epilepticus - see below)

 - put something soft (such as a jumper) under their head, or cup their head in your hands, to stop it hitting the ground

-- do not restrain them or hold them down - allow the seizure to happen
+- do not hold them down - allow the seizure to happen

 - do not put anything in their mouth - they will not swallow their tongue